 Symptom Checkers - how they can help us deal with the pandemic

-More than a year ago, an unknown virus from China turned the world upside down.
-Ever since the World Health Organisation (WHO) declared COVID-19 a pandemic, things have never been the same.
-While healthcare systems are being pushed to the limit and emergency numbers overloaded, many people are reluctant to see a doctor out of fear of contracting corona.
+More than two years ago, an unknown virus turned the world upside down.
+Ever since the World Health Organisation (WHO) declared COVID-19 a pandemic, things haven't been the same.
+While healthcare systems were being pushed to the limit and emergency numbers overloaded, many people were reluctant to see a doctor out of fear of contracting Covid.
 This is where digital health assistants can help – and much more besides.

 Symptom checkers as the first point of contact